 In an unreal general silence, my footsteps seemed to echo on the in the lonely sidewalks of a totally deserted city.
 It was like all of its inhabitants disappeared suddenly and I was acting in a science fiction movie.

 What hit me hard was a follow each other of closed shops which sounded so depressing.
 Time seemed to have stopped to that infamous date of March 14 when the imposed lockdown started all over Spain.
-The dusty and dark shop windows had still winter collection on display made of winter shoes, down jackets or coats accompanied by colorful sales signs.
+The dusty and dark shop windows had still winter collection on display.
+Winter shoes, down jackets or coats accompanied by colorful sales signs.

-One shop window suggested original presents for Father's Day that never sold at the end while another one invited clients to hurry with shopping as sales period was almost over.
+One shop window suggested original presents for Father's Day that never sold at the end.
+Another one invited clients to hurry with shopping as sales period was almost over.
 A street retro playbill announced some never held rock and symphonic concerts.

 The pandemic stopped everything by freezing our time to that infamous day of March.
-In such a depressing context I felt culpably happy as for the first time since lockdown started I went out for some unreal shooting and not just to get in line at my local supermarket.
+In such a depressing context I felt culpably happy.
+For the first time since lockdown started, I went out for some unreal shooting and not just to get in line at my local supermarket.

 LIKE 30 YEARS AGO

-About 100 days have passed since all the famous tourist iconic Gaudi's monuments Barcelona is worldwide famous for have been closed to visitors due to the coronavirus outbreak, including the Sagrada Familia basilica church.
+About 100 days have passed since all the famous tourist iconic Gaudi's monuments Barcelona is worldwide famous for have been closed to visitors due to the coronavirus outbreak.
 Also the apparently never ending

-construction works to finish the majestic church stopped since then.
+construction works to finish Sagrada Familia's church stopped since then.

 As the state of alarm came to an end and Spain is moving to a new phase of deescalation, all these attractions will reopen starting from July except for Park Güell which has opened already.